laurells/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11-directories file script counts the number of directories and subdirectories in the current directory.
 All hidden directories would be counted only current and parent directories would not be counted.

 12-newest_files file script displays the 10 newest files in the current directory.

+13-unique file script takes a list of words as input and prints only words that appear exactly once.